shristymukherjee31-design/Assignment-2/README.md

-# Assignment-2
+# UserManager Utility
-Linux User Management Utility using Bash Shell Script

 ## Assignment Overview

-The UserManager Utility is a Bash shell script developed to automate basic Linux user and group management tasks.
-It provides commands to create and manage teams, add users, modify user settings, delete users and groups, and display available users or teams.
+The **UserManager Utility** is a Bash shell script designed to automate common Linux user and group management tasks.
+It simplifies administrative operations such as creating teams, adding users, assigning permissions, modifying user accounts, and removing users or groups through a single command-line utility.

-The script uses standard Linux administration commands such as `groupadd`, `useradd`, `usermod`, `passwd`, `userdel`, and `groupdel`.

 ---